Management of a single confirmed case

 Once you are aware of a positive case at your school further action is required to prevent further transmission of COVID-19 in your setting.
 The public health on-call team will carry out a rapid risk assessment to confirm who has been in close contact with the person during the period that they were infectious, and ensure they are asked to self-isolate.

 Find out more on who might need to self-isolate

-The social distancing measures put in place by educational settings outside the classroom should reduce the number of other direct/close contacts.
+The social distancing measures put in place by educational settings should reduce the number of other direct/close contacts.
 Read more on how to minimise contact between individuals and social distancing.

 Tracing close contacts in school